oana-inel/ResponsibleAIDataCollection/README.md

 Furthermore, several libraries need to be added to the repository as follows:
 - Download the python implementation of the Krippendorff's alpha metric from this repository: [https://github.com/grrrr/krippendorff-alpha](https://github.com/grrrr/krippendorff-alpha).
 Copy the file [https://github.com/grrrr/krippendorff-alpha/blob/master/krippendorff_alpha.py](https://github.com/grrrr/krippendorff-alpha/blob/master/krippendorff_alpha.py) to the scripts folder.
 - Download the python implementation of the xRR metric from this repository: [https://github.com/aneeta/xRR](https://github.com/aneeta/xRR).
-Copy the folder [https://github.com/aneeta/xRR/tree/main/xrr](https://github.com/aneeta/xRR/tree/main/xrr) to the scripts folder;
+Copy the folder [https://github.com/aneeta/xRR/tree/main/xrr](https://github.com/aneeta/xRR/tree/main/xrr) to the scripts folder.